zacharysalloum/zacharysalloum.github.io/index.md

 <div class="conclusion" markdown="1">
 ### What I learned

-Overall, this project delivered on most of what I set out to do, and taught me a lot about how FDM printers actually work under the hood.
-At around $600, I came in under budget, and the finished machine prints roughly 40mm/s faster than my old Ender 3 while holding the same quality.
+Overall, this project was very successful.
+I learned much about how FDM 3D printers work, and made real improvements in my design.
+The finished printer, while not perfect, achieved many of the goals I had in mind, and performed significantly better than my Creality Ender 3.
+And, at around $650, I spent less on this project than I had budgeted.
+Ultimately, the machine I built was able to print roughly 40mm/s faster than my Creality Ender-3 while retaining the same print quality.
+However, speed was not ultimately this printer's greatest strength, due to the large print surface.
+While the X-axis was set up to be light weight, the sliding bed assembly was relatively heavy.
+Moving it at overly high speeds resulted in the stepper motors overheating, which produces worsened print quality.
+This demonstrates the fundamental trade-off between speed and build capacity on printers with moving beds: as the size of the build surface increases, the harder it is to move quickly and accurately.
+That said, this machine's build volume was very satisfactory: 280mm x 280mm x 300mm, compared to the Ender 3's build volume of 220mm x 220mm x 250mm.

-Speed wasn't its biggest strength, though — the moving bed is heavier than I'd like, and pushing it too fast overheats the steppers and hurts print quality.
-It's a good reminder that build volume and print speed pull against each other on any printer with a moving bed; the bigger the bed, the harder it is to move quickly and accurately.
+Additionally, the machine offers excellent dimensional accuracy due to the linear rod bearing system.
+While many cheaper 3D printers use v-slot wheels that slide along the aluminum extrusions, my machine utilized linear rods and bearings.
+This system is superior as it offers less rolling resistance and more precise movement.
+This style of bearing also wears out less over time.
+The result was dimensional accuracy of around +/- 0.05mm in all of my tests, which was the greatest success of this project.
+Another strength of this 3D printer is its capacity for high temperature printing.
+While many 3D printers are typically rated up to 240 degree Celcius, this one has an all-metal hot-end from E3D, and can achieve temperatures up to 300 Celcius.
+This enables it to print a multitude of different filaments.
+Finally, I am proud of the machine's form factor and usability.
+The frame of the machine was extremely stiff and lightweight, and it is very easy to build onto to it in the future.
+The heated bed is magnetic, allowing build surfaces to be quickly swapped, and the LCD touchscreen I installed makes using the machine very straightforward and easy.

-Where it really shines is accuracy: the linear rod bearing system (versus the v-slot wheels most budget printers use) gave me roughly ±0.05mm dimensional accuracy across my tests — less rolling resistance, more precise movement, and less wear over time.
-It also runs hot: the E3D all-metal hot-end handles up to 300°C, well past the ~240°C ceiling on most consumer printers, which opens the door to a lot more filament types.
-And with a magnetic bed and the touchscreen UI, it's genuinely easy to live with day to day — versatile, and about as simple to operate as anything you'd buy off the shelf.
+The final result was a versatile printer that produces quality results and is as easy to use as most other 3D printers on the market.
 </div>

 </section>